 Some Graduate Certificate in Digital Marketing courses are designed for people with a non-marketing background.
 The courses are popular with professionals from areas such as journalism, sales management, and business management.

-A foundations course in digital marketing may cover subjects such as consumer insights and customer-orientated marketing, before moving on to digital marketing methods.
+An introductory course may cover subjects such as consumer insights and customer-orientated marketing, before moving on to digital marketing methods.

 Benefits from a beginner course include that you get to know the potential for digital marketing, gain insight into how to work with DM agencies, and lay foundations for further learning...
 READ MORE

-For those who just want to learn about digital marketing, specialist Graduate Certificate in Digital Marketing courses are available.
-To gain entry, you'll generally need to have a marketing background in the form of bachelor studies and/or professional experience.
+For those who just want to learn about online methods, specialist Graduate Certificate in Digital Marketing courses are available.
+To gain entry, you'll generally need to have a suitable background in the form of bachelor studies and/or professional experience.

-Topics you may study could include digital customer behaviour, analytics-driven marketing, digital marketing technologies today, and digital marketing strategy.
+Topics you may study could include digital customer behaviour, analytics-driven campaigns, digital technologies today, and online marketing strategies.

 Digital marketing is a big field, meaning you'll normally have to invest in further education and development after graduating to build genuine expertise...
 READ MORE

 A Masters in Marketing is a 12-subject professional degree for people who are serious about a career in the field.
-Classes are made up of a mixture of experienced marketers and those looking to start a marketing career.
+Classes are made up of a mixture of experienced marketers and those looking to launch a career.

 Generally, marketing masters are quite comprehensive programs.
 You can expect to do some foundation, principles-based subjects.
 As well, you will have the opportunity to do advanced studies in areas of your choosing.